Gen Z heirs of Hermès founder become millionaires overnight after inheriting fortune

 According to social media, one of Guerrand’s children has pursued a career in luxury fashion management in Paris, having completed internships at brands including Cartier and Chanel.
 Meanwhile, another of the young heirs has interned with their family at Hermès.

 The Hermès dynasty is the richest family in Europe.
-According to Bloomberg’s Billionaires Index, Thierry Hermès has more than 100 direct hairs, who are worth around $170bn (£129bn).
+According to Bloomberg’s Billionaires Index, Thierry Hermès has more than 100 direct heirs, who are worth around $170bn (£129bn).

 Amid a downturn in demand for luxury fashion, Hermès has thrived comparatively with a 10 per cent uptick in the brand’s share price making the company now worth almost £218bn.